On Feb. 24, 2022, Russia invaded its neighbor country Ukraine, starting a war between these two countries.

 While you walk around Saint Petersburg, you might encounter police officials that may demand to see your papers to check if you have been registered within 7 business days of your arrival into Saint Petersburg.

-- Weather - Saint Petersburg has highly continental influenced climate characterized by warm to hot and dry summers and extremely cold, freezing winters with temperatures as low as -30°C – sometimes even lower, with heavy snowfall.
+Saint Petersburg has a highly continental influenced climate characterized by warm to hot and dry summers and extremely cold, freezing winters with temperatures as low as -30°C – sometimes even lower, with heavy snowfall.

-- Airports - Pulkovo Airport is an international airport serving Saint Petersburg, Russia.
-It consists of one terminal, Terminal 1 which is located 23 km south of the city centre.
+Pulkovo Airport is an international airport serving Saint Petersburg, Russia.
+It consists of one terminal, Terminal 1 which is located 23 km south of the city center.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Saint Petersburg, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to Saint Petersburg, because it would cover not only medical problems but also theft and loss of valuables.